Mindfulness in the Classroom

-The symposium is sponsored by the Westminster Teaching Initiative was formed in 2010 in order enhance teaching and learning at Westminster School by encouraging collaboration and dialog among faculty members and departments about curriculum and pedagogy.
-The purpose of our symposium is to widen this circle of sharing and allow teachers from area schools to come together, converse, and learn from one another.
+The symposium is sponsored by the Westminster Teaching Initiative, which was formed in 2010 to enhance teaching and learning at Westminster School by encouraging collaboration and dialogue among faculty members and departments about curriculum and pedagogy.
+The purpose of the symposium is to widen this circle of sharing and allow teachers from area schools to come together, converse, and learn from one another.
 For more information, contact Charles Griffith, Director of the Westminster Teaching Initiative, at email@example.com or 860.408.3744.